 Following the procedure, there may be some discomfort or slight swelling while the incision heals.
 This is normal for any surgical procedure.

 To alleviate any discomfort, appropriate pain medication will be recommended.
 If you have pain that does not respond to medication, please call our office.

 Does Your Tooth Still Hurt After a Root Canal?

-Dr. Carlson can perform an Apicoectomy to relieve pain and save your natural teeth!
+Drs.
+Carlson and Severin can perform an Apicoectomy to relieve pain and save your natural teeth!